PPTMiao/VMG/README.md

 # VMG

-We provide a complete Python implementation and experimental results of our Algorithm 2 on randomly generated MDPs for two-player zero-sum Markov games under the linear mixture model setting, where the python code and the curve of duality gap at the $t$-th iteration, c.f.
-(3) in our paper) v.s. iteration numbers are provided.
+We provide a complete Python implementation and experimental results of our Algorithm 2 on randomly generated MDPs for two-player zero-sum Markov games under the linear mixture model setting, where the python code and the curve of duality gap (c.f.
+Eq.(3) in our paper) v.s. iteration numbers are provided.
 In the experiments:
 1. We adopt linear mixture model (c.f.
 Assumption 4): we randomly generate the feature function $\phi$ and $\theta^\star$ - the underlying parameter for the transition kernel of the MDP (i.e., $P_h(s'|s,a) = \phi_h(s,a,s')^\top \theta_h^\star$).
 The reward function is also randomly generated.

 2. We solve line 4 (find NE of the game) in our Algorithm 2 using OMWU - Algorithm 2 in [Cen et al., 2022].
 We compute $f_t$ in line 5 by minimizing the objective with 100 Adam steps.